alexyorke/beginning-ci-cd-book/src/chapters/Introduction.md

 Feature flags are for **experimentation and release.
 They separate the act of deploying (moving the code to production, managed by engineering) and the act of making the changes usable by customers (commonly associated with a marketing event from the business's side.)** They are remote-controlled conditional statements that allow the selective activation or deactivation of application functionalities across different environments (development, integration, pre-production, production) without needing a redeployment.
 These flags can be toggled within seconds or minutes and can be set based on criteria like geographic location, IP address, or user type, facilitating targeted and gradual feature rollouts.

 What exactly constitutes a feature or needs to be released via a feature flag is up to the product managers and the business.
-Usually not everything is behind a feature flag, for example, logging statements, refactors, package upgrades\*, security fixes\*, bug fixes, or small changes like typo fixes.
+Usually not everything is behind a feature flag, for example, features that cannot be code compiled, those that are incomplete to the extent that they have security issues that could harm the product, logging statements, refactors, package upgrades, security fixes, bug fixes, or small changes like typo fixes.

 Typically, developers can enable these feature flags by themselves.
 Here's an example of an application in development, and it shows a special development overlay that allows developers to toggle feature flags.